Enhancing Multilingual RAG Systems with Debiased Language Preference-Guided Query Fusion: Experiments

 \paragraph{Main Results.} Table~\ref{tab:main_results} shows that DELTA achieves the best average performance for each generator and is comparable to, or better than, document-level frameworks that require substantially higher cost due to the document's long context length.
 The gains are particularly pronounced on non-English queries, indicating that preference-aligned query augmentation is more effective than relying on document-side transformations in multilingual settings.
 DELTA provides little benefit on English queries (the \texttt{en} column in Table~\ref{tab:main_results}) because the local query and the global pivot become nearly identical when $L_q=\texttt{en}$.
 As a result, DELTA injects redundant segments with repeated, overlapping content, which unnecessarily lengthens the query and can dilute the useful signal for retrieval, resulting in no gain or even a slight degradation. \paragraph{Analyzing Gold Passage Recall and Ranking.} To investigate how DELTA recovers missing gold evidence to improve the overall mRAG system, we compare its retrieval performance against English-pivot retrieval across seven languages (ar, de, es, ja, ko, th, zh), totaling 16,828 queries.
 As shown in Table~\ref{tab:delta_ret_newhit}, while English pivoting provides coverage due to English-heavy gold availability, it often degrades native surface-form anchors—such as titles, aliases, and original scripts—that are critical for precise entity matching.
 DELTA restores these anchors, facilitating better alignment with English gold documents.
 Among 1,235 newly recovered queries, DELTA achieves a mean best rank of 10.39 (median 5) with a 66.2\% Top-10 entry rate.
 This indicates that DELTA does not merely rescue missed gold pages near the cutoff but significantly elevates them to high-ranking, actionable positions.

-\paragraph{Impact of Cues on Evidence Interpretation.} To determine if the query of DELTA improves evidence interpretation in the generation stage independently of retrieval, we conduct a cue ablation study under a fixed-evidence setting, which is reported in Table~\ref{tab:delta_cue_ablation}.
-By keeping retrieved passages constant and modifying only query-side cues, we isolate generation-time effects.
-Even under this setup, the global pivot cue significantly outperforms the original query, indicating that concise global English paraphrasing aids the generator in aligning evidence.
-Bridge cues also provide independent gains, showing that locale hints and identifiers improve the model’s ability to select precise evidence spans within identical passages.
+\paragraph{Impact of Cues on Evidence Interpretation.} To isolate generation-stage effects from retrieval-stage effects, we conduct a cue ablation study under a fixed-evidence setting, which is reported in Table~\ref{tab:delta_cue_ablation}.
+Specifically, we first retrieve passages and re-rank, then hold those retrieved passages constant while modifying only the query-side cues at generation time.
+This design ensures that any observed performance differences stem solely from how the generator interprets the fixed evidence under different query formulations, not from changes in retrieved content.
+Under this setup, the global pivot cue significantly outperforms the original query, indicating that concise global English paraphrasing aids the generator in aligning evidence.
+Bridge cues also provide independent gains, showing that even when the retrieved evidence context is held fixed, varying only the query-side cues at generation time improves the model's ability to select precise evidence spans.
 The best performance across all languages is achieved by combining all cues, suggesting that bridge cues offer critical disambiguation and entity grounding.

-\paragraph{Latency Analysis.} To assess the efficiency of DELTA, we report average end-to-end latency in the rightmost column of Table~\ref{tab:main_results}.
+\paragraph{Latency Analysis.} To assess the efficiency of DELTA, we report average end-to-end latency (wall-clock time in seconds per query, averaged over all test queries) in the rightmost column of Table~\ref{tab:main_results}.
+We provide detailed per-language latency measurements in Appendix~\ref{app:latency}.
 DELTA maintains high efficiency by generating a single fused query and avoiding document translation.
 It can even be faster than English Translation; by incorporating local cues and disambiguation anchors, DELTA enables direct retrieval, reducing the overhead of processing overly generic English-only signals.